BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

 The expression \eqref{S} was found already in \cite{Mayer-Strobl} in the context of the commutator of gauge transformations of the more general form \eqref{deltaAa} for some Lie algebroid $E$,

 Later this tensor was considered also in \cite{Abad-Crainic} and called ``basic curvature''.
-As shown in \cite{Kotov-Strobl2}, its vanishing describes the compatibility \cite{Blaom} of the Lie algebroid structure on $E$ with a connection $\nabla$.
+Its vanishing describes the compatibility \cite{Blaom} of the Lie algebroid structure on $E$ with a connection $\nabla$ (see \cite{Kotov-Strobl2} for the details).
 This provides a geometrical interpretation of the coefficient functions appearing in \eqref{BRST2A}.